+- 1. Cotter pin

+- 2. Nut

+- 3. Bolt

-- 1. Brake torque rod - 2.
-Bolt - Loosen the wheel axle nut, the brake torque rod bolt at the brake caliper bracket, and the brake caliper bolts. - 2.
-Lift the rear wheel off the ground according to the procedure on page 6-39.
+- 4. Brake torque rod

+- Loosen the wheel axle nut, the brake torque rod nut at the brake caliper bracket, and the brake caliper bolts.

+- 2. Lift the rear wheel off the ground according to the procedure on page 6-39.

 - 1. Bolt (× 2) - 2.
-Right wheel axle guide - Remove the axle nut and the left wheel axle guide, and then remove the brake caliper by removing the bolts. - Loosen the locknut and the drive chain slack adjusting nut on both sides of the swingarm. - Push the wheel forward, and then remove the drive chain from the rear sprocket.
+Right wheel axle guide - Remove the axle nut and the left wheel axle guide, and then remove the brake caliper by removing the bolts. - Disconnect the brake torque rod from the brake caliper bracket by removing the cotter pin, the nut, and the bolt. - Loosen the locknut and the drive chain slack adjusting nut on both sides of the swingarm. - Push the wheel forward, and then remove the drive chain from the rear sprocket.